Remediating Interior Building Surfaces Contaminated by Methamphetamine

 Quantum Spacetime, History and Philosophy of Physics

-Dr. Garakani is a theoretical physicist who works on developing a unified quantum theory for gravity and spacetime.
+Professor Garakani is a theoretical physicist who works on developing a unified quantum theory for gravity and spacetime.
 His approach is based on Segal's idea of algebraic simplicity (specifically, focusing on semi-simple Lie algebras and Clifford algebras) which was further applied to spacetime structures by David Finkelstein.
-Dr. Garakani also studies issues in history and philosophy of contemporary physics, concentrating on foundation of quantum theory.
+Professor Garakani also studies issues in history and philosophy of contemporary physics, concentrating on foundation of quantum theory.